Home & Property Improvements

 There isn't always a simple answer to this question.
 Because certain repairs may or may not require a permit, it's best to check with the Building Department, 216-491-1460.
 In general, if the project involves adding or changing something to your home that might be subject to building code review, it will need a permit.
 Certain common household projects do not require a permit.

-Architectural review may be needed and approval granted for exterior projects even when no permit is required.
+Architectural review and approval may be needed for exterior projects even when no permit is required.
 To determine whether review by the Architectural Board is required, see the guide to common residential permits and required approvals or contact the Planning Department, 216-491-1430.

 Buildings that are located in an historic district or that have been designated local landmarks will require review by the Landmark Commission.
 Contact the Planning Department for additional information, 216-491-1436.